bactopia/bactopia/docs/acknowledgements.md

 # Acknowledgements

-Bactopia is truely a case of *"standing upon the shoulders of giants"*.
-Nearly every component of the Bactopia analysis pipeline was created by others and made freely available to the public.
+Bactopia is truly a case of *"standing upon the shoulders of giants"*.
+Nearly every component of Bactopia was created by others and made freely available to the public.

 I would like to personally extend my many thanks and gratitude to the authors of these software packages and public datasets.
 If you've made it this far, I owe you a beer 🍻 (or coffee ☕!) if we ever encounter one another in person.
 Really, thank you very much!

+!!! info "Please Cite Datasets and Tools"
+    If you have used Bactopia in your work, please cite any datasets or tools you may have used.
+A citation link for each dataset/tool has been made available.

 ## Public Datasets
-Below is a list of public datasets (alphabetical) that could have potentially been included during the *[Build Public Datasets](public-datasets.md)* step.
+Below is a list of public datasets (alphabetical) that could have potentially been included during the *[Build Datasets](datasets.md)* step.

-!!! info "Please Cite Public Datasets"
-    If you have used any of these public datasets during your usage of Bactopia, please cite them.

 ### Ariba Reference Datasets
 These would have been setup using Ariba's `getref` function.
 You can learn